 Maaike Okano-Heijmans is a Senior Research Fellow at the Clingendael Institute.
 She is also a visiting lecturer at the University of Leiden, where she has been teaching on ‘Non-Western Diplomacy’ in the Master of Science in International Relations and Diplomacy (MIRD) since 2012.

-Her main research interests are in connectivity, economic diplomacy and international relations in EU-Asia relations, with a special focus on China and Japan.
-Recent projects focus on digital connectivity, and the role of big tech companies and the effect of the fourth industrial revolution on geopolitics.
-A key question underlying much of her work is how developments in these fields matter to Europe, the EU and, in particular, to the Netherlands.
-In addition, since joining Clingendael in 2006 she has worked on consular affairs and diplomacy – also known as 'citizen security' or 'duty of care'.
+Her main research interests are in connectivity and the geopolitics of technology and digitalisation in EU-Asia relations, with a special focus on China, Japan and the Indo-Pacific.
+A key question underlying much of her work is how the fourth industrial revolution reshapes international relations, and what this means for the EU and its member states – in particular the Netherlands.
+Recent projects focus on digital connectivity, digital for development, China’s Digital Silk Road and Europe’s Digital Decade.
+In addition, since joining Clingendael in 2006 she has worked on issues related to consular affairs and diplomacy – also known as 'citizen security' or 'duty of care'.

 From 2016 until the end of the project in July 2020, she has been Clingendael’s scientific coordinator for the Asia-Pacific Research and Advice Network (#APRAN), advising the European External Action Service and the European Commission.